 In this convention:

 prefix[i] represents the sum of the first i elements (indices 0 to i-1)prefix[right + 1] - prefix[left]Both conventions are valid.
-Choose whichever feels more natural, but be consistent.
+Pick one and use it consistently.

 Sometimes, you don't even need a new array.
 You can modify the original array itself and use it as a prefix sum array if memory is a constraint.